 h = height an object falls from (length)

-Both g and h don’t have perfect square units.
-BUT, when you multiply them together, look what happens:
+Although g and h don’t have perfect square units, multiplying them gives you:

 (length/time) x (length) = length/time

 Now you’ve got a perfect square!
 Taking the square root results in: =